Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Make the Road Example: Make the Road Action Inc. (501(c)(4)) receives $165,000 from Make the Road New York (501(c)(3)), but auditors documented $141,274 in outstanding balances flowing back, plus shared executive leadership and $2.4 million in cost-sharing agreements

-This bidirectional flow of resources demonstrates that the charitable and political operations are functionally integrated—donors to the 501(c)(3) are effectively subsidizing political operations, while the 501(c)(4) political entities help fund the charitable operations through shared costs and personnel.
+This bidirectional flow of resources demonstrates that the charitable and political operations function as integrated entities—donors to the 501(c)(3) effectively subsidize political operations, while the 501(c)(4) political entities help fund the charitable operations through shared costs and personnel.

 Documenting the Money Flow: From Open Society Institute to Political Power